kunxin-chor/tgc5-restful-api-example/README.md

 GET /movie/<movie_id>
 ```

-Display the information for one movie
+Display the information for one movie.
+Sample response:

 ## Add new movie
 ```